JohnScolaro/personal-website/posts/notes-on-a-trip-to-seoul.md

 What the heck is Toowoomba chicken?
 The waitress didn't speak English, so I zoomed in on Toowoomba on Google Maps and she looked at me like I was crazy.
 Can anyone explain?

+EDIT: Ok, so I asked the Toowoomba Reddit community [here](https://old.reddit.com/r/Toowoomba/comments/1j2hvca/i_was_recently_in_korea_and_i_saw_this_in_a_fried/), and the comments lead me down a rabbit hole, explaining that "Toowoomba Chicken" is a flavour based on "Toowoomba Pasta" which is a pasta that has recently become [extremely popular](https://www.abc.net.au/news/2024-08-04/toowoomba-pasta-sign-of-potential-export-opportunities-korea/104168528) in South Korea.
+The flavour was invented by [Outback Steakhouse](https://en.wikipedia.org/wiki/Outback_Steakhouse), an American restaurant chain that pretends to be Australian.
+They just made a random pasta, attached a random Australian name ("Toowoomba" in this case) to it, and it went surprisingly well.
+I've been told that Toowoomba pasta should be available to buy from my local asian grocer, so I'm going to have to buy some ASAP.